 - It will normally be safe for you to stay in your own apartment.
-If your apartment is affected by heat or smoke from elsewhere in the block, leave at once, closing all windows and doors behind you. - Keep low to the floor as there will be less smoke and visibility will be better. - If you are unable to leave your apartment due to smoke in the corridors, you should block the bottom and surround of your door with wet cloths, move to a window furthest away from the door and try to raise the alarm.
+If your apartment is affected by heat or smoke from elsewhere in the block, leave at once, closing all windows and doors behind you. - Keep low to the floor as there will be less smoke and visibility will be better. - · You must leave immediately if smoke or heat affects your home, or if you are told to by the fire service.